shailja-thakur/CodeGen-Fine-Tuning/README.md

-# CodeGen fine tuning with deepspeed on a local server
+# CodeGen fine tuning with HuggingFace + Deepspeed

 ## This is a step by step process for fine-tuning CodeGen on specific programming languages using huggingface transformers and deepspeed